CTech-Abhi/self-assessment/README.md

 # slot-machine-test

-Its a demo for H5 slot game development using PIXI.JS
+Its a demo for H5 slot game development using PIXI.JS, A wheel bonus has been introduced to complete the demo

 # Developer

 **Abhishek Singhal**

 # Installation

-   * run command : npm install or npm i
+- run command : npm install or npm i
-   * run command : npm run serve
+- run command : npm run serve
-   * browser game : open "localhost:8080" on your preferred browaser
+- browser game : open "localhost:8080" on your preferred browser

 In case you see below error ( on serve command )
 opensslErrorStack: [ 'error:03000086:digital envelope routines::initialization error' ],